R-kill-9/Hacking-Notes/Mobile Application Security Testing/Android/Dinamic  Analysis/Vulnerabilities/SSL Pinning Bypass.md

 **SSL Pinning** is a security mechanism that ensures the app only trusts a specific certificate or public key, protecting against MITM (Man-In-The-Middle) attacks.

-If an app uses SSL pinning, Mitmproxy won't be able to intercept the HTTPS traffic, as the app will detect that the certificate does not match what it expects.
+If an app uses SSL pinning, Burp won't be able to intercept the HTTPS traffic, as the app will detect that the certificate does not match what it expects.

 ## Bypass Techniques